YgcCoder/RouteBR/README.md

 - handoff-only
 - blocked

+## Scope And Limitations

+This repository is intended to support:

+- structural inspection of the routing architecture
+- component replacement and local experimentation
+- understanding of how the paper's control stages fit together

+It is not intended to:

+- reproduce the paper's proprietary production deployment
+- reproduce internal evaluation data or exact industrial metrics
+- serve as a drop-in financial production system

-## Extending The Scaffold
+## Resources

-You can replace any stage without changing the overall contract:

-- replace `CueExtractor` with an LLM-backed structured extractor
-- replace `CandidateNarrower` with embedding search or retrieval over a larger service catalog
-- replace `BoundaryEvaluator` with policy-engine integration
-- replace `EntityGrounder` with a knowledge base or alias resolver
-- replace `Dispatcher` with a learned ranker or business-priority controller
+Representative mixed-intent Chinese publication examples are stored in:

+- `resources/paper_examples_zh.json`

+These examples are de-identified and generalized.
+They are not raw user logs.

 ## Suggested GitHub Positioning

 If you publish this repository with the paper, describe it as:

-> a de-identified research scaffold that mirrors the route-before-response control structure without exposing proprietary data or production policies
+> a de-identified companion scaffold that mirrors the route-before-response control structure without exposing proprietary data, prompts, or production policies

 ## License